 After romping to the WRC2 title in 2016, Lappi was rewarded with an eight-rally programme at the wheel of a Toyota Yaris WRC in 2017.
 He quickly acclimatised to the sport’s top level and won his home rally in Finland on only his fourth drive.

 A mixed 2018 brought three podiums and fifth place in the championship, as well as helping Toyota Gazoo to win the manufacturers’ crown.

 He left the Japanese manufacturer for Citroën in 2019 but struggled for confidence in the C3 and three second-place finishes masked a frustrating year.

 The French manufacturer’s WRC departure meant Lappi was on the move again and he led the M-Sport Ford squad in 2020.
 A lacklustre season saw the Finn finish sixth and he departed the team at the end of the year.

 A step back to WRC2 brought Lappi victories at Arctic Rally Finland and in Portugal and a chance to drive a privately-entered Toyota Yaris World Rally Car at Rally Finland followed.
-He finished an impressive fourth, earning a place in Toyota’s main team for 2022.
+He finished an impressive fourth, earning a part-time place in Toyota’s main team for 2022.